LambaniSrikanth/sdk-implementation/README.md

-# I Built a Full Authentication System with LoginRadius — Here's Everything I Learned
+# I Built a Full Authentication System with LoginRadius JS SDK — Here's Everything I Learned

 So I decided to stop copy-pasting auth boilerplate from project to project and actually sit down and build it properly.
 I wanted email verification, two-factor authentication, password reset, profile management, and SSO — the kind of thing most apps need but nobody wants to build from scratch twice.